 POS paper rolls come in a variety of specifications.
 Being a paper roll manufacturer, we can easily customize the paper roll to meet your specific needs.
 Thermal paper rolls are commonly used in point of sales.
-These are the specifications that are used to differentiate paper rolls:
+These are the specifications that are used to differentiate between paper rolls:

 - Paper roll size – there are several sizes of paper roll that you can use from the smallest of 32mm to the largest 80mm.
 Your size choice depends on your use.
-For example, the 80mm paper roll will be suitable for a supermarket because a lot of information needs to fit in it.
+For example, the 80mm paper roll will be suitable for a supermarket because a lot of information needs to fit into it.
 The sizes are also standardized.

 - Color – you can choose from a white, pink or canary colored paper roll.
 However, white colored paper rolls are commonly used across industries.

 - Customization – your paper roll can be branded to stand out in the market.
 This customization is done from the factory, so when you receive your consignment it’s ready for use.
 A branded receipt also serves as an advertising tool, after a shopping spree it’s a must for you to look through each item in the receipt, as you do this your eyes will also see everything else in there.

 - Carbonization – you can choose a carbonless or carbonized paper roll.
 A carbonized paper roll means you will be left with a copy of the transaction.
 Again your preference is based on your business type.

 We have looked at some of the advantages of using POS paper rolls that is ease of use, for transparency purposes and variety of choice.
 Can this work for me, you may ask?
 The answer is yes.
 POS paper rolls are used in a variety of industries like the grocery shops, supermarkets, wholesale and retail shops, banks, fast foods and restaurants among others.
 They are not only suitable for all businesses provided you are receiving payment from customers but also for businesses that have different point of sales across the country.